Update methods¶

 The Argo CD

 Applicationmanifest is used to define the repository and the path where the.argocd-source-<appName>.yamlshould be written to.
 These are defined in.spec.source.repoURLand.spec.source.pathfields, respectively.
 Additionally,.spec.source.targetRevisionis used to define the branch to commit and push the changes to.
-The branch to use can be overridden by an annotation, see below. -
+The branch to use can be overridden by configuration inImageUpdaterCR, see below. -

 Specifying Git credentials¶